bill-c-martin/bill-c-martin.github.io/_drafts/Dont-Make-Me-Think.md

 ### Arguments About Usability Are a Waste of Time

-CEOs, programmers, designers, and business people are all are biased to how they would like a page to look, based on their role in the company.
-Their opinions quickly turn into "religious debates".
-Debates on how the average user would use the site is pointless because the average user is not like us.
+CEOs, programmers, designers, and business people are all are biased as to how they think a page should look.
+Debates on how the average user would use the site are pointless because the average user is not like us.

 The only solution is usability testing.

 ### Keep Usability Testing Simple

-A usability test is watching one person try to use something or doing typical tasks so you can detect and fix the things that confuse and frustrate them.
+>A usability test is watching one person try to use something or doing typical tasks so you can detect and fix the things that confuse and frustrate them.

-Sitting with a group at a table discussing the site (focus group testing) is not usability testing.

-Testing one user is 100 percent better than testing none.

-DIY testing can be done one morning per month, with three users.

 A test session consists of:

-- Welcome (4 min)
+- **Welcome** (4 min)
-- Questions about user to put them at ease (2 min)
+- **Questions** about user to put them at ease (2 min)
-- Home page tour with user saying what they think it is (3 min)
+- **Home page tour** with user saying what they think the site does (3 min)
-- Tasks (35 min)
+- **Various tasks** with user verbally thinking out loud (35 min)
-- Probing Questions (5 min)
+- **Probing questions** to user as to why they did what they did (5 min)
-- Wrapping Up (5 min)
+- **Wrapping Up** (5 min)

-Most common problems
+Most common problems are:

 - Users are unclear on the concept of the page or site
 - The words they're looking for aren't there
 - There's too much going on

-Focus ruthless on fixing the most serious problems first.
+>Focus ruthlessly on fixing the most serious problems first.

-### MOBILE??
+### Mobile Design

 Responsive design is hard to do well.

 - Allow zooming
-- Keep every feature available that the full site has
+- Keep every feature available that full site has
 - Or if not, make it easy to switch to the full site

-### Usability as a Common Courtesy?
+### User's Goodwill Reservoir

 The user's reservoir of goodwill lasts only so long before they leave.

-Don't do things to piss them off, and if you do piss them off, do these things:

-- Make the main things that people want to do on your site obvious and easy
+Make the main things that people want to do on your site obvious and easy, lest you piss them off and deplete their reservoir.
-- Be up front about fees, outages etc.
-- Make it easy to recover from errors
-- Save the user steps whenever you can

 ### Accessibility